Aren't Notaries just witnesses not lawyers?

 If you are a regular user of notary services it may be worthwhile vetting the security processes via a basic vendor security assessment and a data privacy questionnaire to assess the risk in using the notary services supplier.

 M K Soni Notaries holds 'IASME Governance - Gold' accreditation (the highest) of the fully-audited information security standard.
 The business is also is Cyber Essentials certified..

 What Identification documents are needed for an appointment?

 We will generally need to see your original Passport (or a national ID card or UK photographic driving licence with counterpart) and an original recent or current proof of address (such as an original bank / credit card statement or utility bill).
-For more specific requirements please chat online to a bookings consultant or visit our Contact Us page to contact us another way.

 What should I expect from my appointment and how long will it take?

 With the current pandemic, appointment times are taking necessarily longer due to extra precautions taken both during and between appointments.
 You should allow at least 45 minutes to an hour for your appointment.

 A Power of Attorney is a document that once you have executed it confers power onto another person or persons to act on your - or your company's - behalf.
 An act carried out by virtue of authority given by such a document would be legally binding on you (or your company).
 Powers of Attorney are utilised for a wide variety of reasons such as the purchase / sale of property, managing bank accounts and management of a company.

 In England, execution of such documents are governed primarily by the Powers of Attorney 1971 and, in the case of companies, the Companies Act 2006.
 Execution and effect of a Power of Attorney are not the same thing.
 If you are signing a Power of Attorney for a English company, for example, generally you would need to comply with English law in terms of execution though the contents would be subject to the law in the destination country.